cosanlab/cosanToolsSingularity/README.md

 1. Navigate to the folder mentioned above
 2. Type `module load singularity`
-3. Run this following script: `./run_container` or `bash run_container`
+3. Use the runscript in that folder: `./run_container` or `bash run_container`
-4. Create your own environment **you only need to do this once** the very first time you ever use the container: `conda create -n yourName --clone root`
-4. Once you're inside the container you should **use your own environment**: `source activate ejolly`
-5. Quit the container with ctrl+D
+4. Quit the container with ctrl+D

-## Things to note
+## Things to note if not using the runscript
 1. Make sure to ALWAYS run this container with the container_pkgs folder mounted
     - This means call `singularity run` or `singularity exec` with `-B path/to/container_pkgs:/container_pkgs`.
 Otherwise you won't be able to use Python/conda
     - This goes for developing the container on your Mac as well (see below): `singularity run -B /Volumes/CONDA/container_pkgs:/container_pkgs cosanTools.img`